-- 7. Two (2) commercial entities retail fuel to the Island and earn a retail margin of between 10 to 12 cents per Litre.
+- 7. Two (2) commercial entities (Walker's Supermarkets and the Lady Barron Store) retail fuel to the Island and earn a retail margin of between 10 to 12 cents per Litre.
 Vigorous competition on the mainland "means that the profits made by fuel suppliers are typically a very small proportion of the retail price (e.g. average industry profit over the last decade is around 2 cents per litre of all fuels sold)".
 Mainland supply is dominated by the large petrol retailers (Shell, Caltex, BP Australia) and the large Groceries retailers Coles and Woolworths. - 8.
-Tasports own and maintain the fuel bowsers on the Island for both service stations.
-The overheads of these retail outlets in maintenance costs are minimal. - 9.
+Tasports own and maintain the fuel bowsers on the Island for both service stations their costs are minimal. - 9.
 There are on average two (2) ISO Containers per week for fuel supply to the Island. - 10.
 Tasports advise that a full time equivalent (FTE) of 1.2 employees provide labour to the supply chain.
-This includes ISO Container movements, fuel loading and unloading, distribution to customers on the Island, and billing and administration functions.
+This includes ISO Container movements, fuel loading and unloading, distribution to customers on the island, and billing and administration functions.